ArturLima/rentalx/README.md

 # rentalx
 ---------WIP----------

-Creating with typescript a car registration backend
+Creating with typescript a scheduling car backend